dimaunx/gencert/README.md

 ### Simple certificate generation tool for testing.

-This tool was created to quickly generate certificates and chains for local development and testing.
+This tool was originally created to quickly generate certificate chains for local development and testing.
-The generated files are useful when we need to write tests for code that deals with certificate chains and their verification.
+The generated files are especially useful when testing code that deals with certificate chains and their verification.

 ### Prerequisites for local development.